david-dd-amar/cs230-code-examples/README.md

-# CS230 Code Examples
+# CS230 Code

 [Tutorials](https://cs230-stanford.github.io)

-We are happy to introduce some code examples that you can use for your CS230 projects.
-The code contains examples for TensorFlow and PyTorch, in vision and NLP.
+This is a vopy of Stanford' CS 230 course.
 The structure of the repository is the following:

 ```
 README.md